Skip to content

 2020-01-05 False True False True

-And here comes more (bear with me): we can easily test multiple scalar-like hyperparameters by passing them as a Pandas Index.
-Let's compare whether the price is within thresholds:
+And here is even more (stay with me): you can easily test multiple scalar-like hyperparameters by passing them as a Pandas Index.
+Let's see whether the price is within certain thresholds:

 >>> above_lower = multi_close.vbt > vbt.Param([1, 2], name='lower')